lapd-golang/license-manager/README.md

 * by default it attempts to connect to the following RabbitMQ address: amqp://guest:guest@localhost:5672/ (You can override this via a command line switch `-amqp`)

+## Quick Start

+There is a prebuilt image avialable from dockerhub

+If you wish to run with Challenge 3 stuff run this

+`docker run -d -p 5672:5672 -p 15672:15672 -it rabbitmq:3.7-management-alpine`

+before you run the license-mamager

+`docker run -p 8080:8080 -p 9090:9090 -it sevren/license-manager`

+Or you can run the code directly (if you have go installed)

+`go run .`

+Once it starts you have a REST controller listening on http://localhost:8080

 ## BONUS!
 There is a swaggerui endpoint being served on http://localhost:9090/swaggerui